PROJECTS MANAGER

 Creating a new device / data bucket / Endpoint / dashboard to be shared with project members

-The lists allow the administration of resources to associate them to projects, asset types or groups.
-It is possible to assign previously created resources to a new project by selecting it in the list and pressing the black Set Projects
+The lists allow the administration of resources to associate them with projects, asset types or groups.
+It is possible to assign previously created resources to a new project by selecting them in the list and pressing the black Set Projects

 button that will be shown on the top of the list:

-The "project" column of the resources list (devices, dashboards, endpoints or data buckets) allows to identify the project in which the resource has been atached.
-Those items that appear in the lists with a user icon together with the name are resources shared by another user.
+The "project" column of the resources list (devices, dashboards, endpoints or data buckets) allows identifying the project in which the resource has been attached.
+Those items that appear in the lists with a user icon, together with the name, are resources shared by another user.

-The image below shows some devices, most of them are shared devices from other accounts, and two of them have been created by their own account.
+Some devices are shown, most of which are shared devices from other accounts, and two of them have been created by their own account.

 The association of any resource to a project can be checked using the REST API, which will show the project it belongs to: